JasonPekos/CppSplines/README.md

 Although computationally simple, the power basis provided above has numerous undesirable numerical properties --- specifically, they require the computation of large numbers, which can lead to rounding problems.
 To solve this issue, we turn towards an alternative basis construction which can span the same set of functions as a clamped power basis.

-Basis spline are wonderful in that they provide local support, and are much more well behaved numerically.
+Basis spline are also wonderful in that they provide local support --- avoiding colinearity issues --- and are therefore much more well behaved numerically.

 Unlike the power basis, higher order basis functions have no simple closed form, and must be represented as the iterative convolution of lower order basis functions, where the $0$th order is an indicator function on successive knots.